 - Research trends: You can use predictive analytics to increase retention by developing solutions to identify at-risk students and intervening before they drop out or transfer.

-How to Use Watermark Student Success & Retention
+How to Use Watermark Student Success & Engagement

 To understand how to increase student retention, you must begin by conducting research and analyzing your data.
 Unless you have detailed records explaining why a student left your institution, it may be challenging to determine what steps you should take to improve your institution and provide more valuable student learning experiences.